papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/overview.md

 - Execute asset transfers to other parachains or locally within the same chain
 - Facilitate transactions involving system parachains like Asset Hub (Polkadot and Kusama)

-The Asset Transfer API supports Parachain to Parachain transfers, currently limited to XCM V2, except for primary asset transactions.

 Using this API, developers can manage asset transfers more efficiently, reducing the complexity of cross-chain transactions and enabling smoother operations within the ecosystem.

 For additional support and information, please reach out through [GitHub Issues](https://github.com/paritytech/asset-transfer-api/issues){target=_blank}.